 Also known as the royal walnut moth, this species has one of the craziest caterpillars you’ve ever seen.
 Called hickory horned devils, these creatures grow to the size of small hotdogs and boast spikes that would terrify any predator.
 The caterpillars eat the leaves of hickory, walnut, pecan, sumac and others.
 Learn how to tell the difference between moths and butterflies.

 Imperial moths are found throughout the eastern U.S., but are much more common in the southern parts of their range.
 Their spiky caterpillars are harmless to humans but do an excellent job of deterring predators.
 Rather than spinning a cocoon, Imperial moths burrow in the ground beneath their host trees (pine, oak, maple, and more).
 They overwinter there, emerging the following summer.
 Plant a caterpillar cafe in your butterfly garden.

 - Adult silk moths have no functional mouthparts and do not eat.
 They fly for only 4 or 5 days, just long enough to mate and start the next generation.

 - In contrast, silk moth caterpillars are voracious eaters, because they must store up all the fat reserves the adult will need.
 They generally feed on leaves of various trees, which provide plenty of the food they need.

-- Commercial silk is produced by the Domesticated Silkmoth caterpillar, Bombyx mori.
+- Commercial silk is produced by the domesticated silk moth caterpillar, Bombyx mori.
 B. mori does not live in the wild, and in fact could not survive in the wild because the adult moth is flightless.
-The caterpillars are raised in large factories where they are fed White Mulberry (Morus alba) leaves up to eight times a day.
+The caterpillars are raised in large factories where they are fed white mulberry leaves up to eight times a day.